 Nasar allegedly committed crimes of abuse at the Olympics, his home, and even in front of victims' parents; all under the guise of "medical practice." #Timesup, Mr. Nassar.

-Larry Nassar Has Allegedly Abused Over 100 Women And Girls
+Larry Nassar Has Allegedly Abused Over 100 Individuals

-Though he has only admitted on record to the sexual abuse of 10 women (three of which were 13 years of age or younger), Nassar's final sentencing remains to be seen.
-So far, hundreds of women have come forward — many of whom are now adults — to testify in his trial.
+Though he has only admitted on record to the sexual abuse of 10 women (three of which were 13 years of age or younger), Nassar likely preyed on many more young people.
+Hundreds of women came forward — many of whom are now adults — to testify in his trial.
 Courtroom tapes from mid-January of 2018 show a range of women striving to hold it together in order to tell their stories.
+After Nassar's sentencing, male gymnast Jacob Moore spoke out about the abuse the doctor inflicted on him, too.

 For years, Nassar was the doctor for USA Gymnastics, the governing body for the nation's Olympic team.
 Additionally, USA Gymnastics remains one of the largest youth organizations in America.
 Victims from the gymnastics team — as well as those who he treated in his subsequent job as a doctor at Michigan State University — bravely stepped forward to share their harrowing accounts of abuse.